amnuts/opcache-gui/README.md

 #### Ignored files

-If you have set up a list of files which you don't want cache by supplying an `opcache.blacklist_filename` value, then the list of files will be listed within this tab.
+If you have set up a list of files which you don't want cached by supplying an `opcache.blacklist_filename` value, then the list of files will be listed within this tab.

 If you have not supplied that configuration option in the `php.ini` file then this tab will not be displayed.
 If you set the `allow_filelist` configuration option to `false` then this tab will not be displayed irrespective of your ini setting.